beast-dev/doc/tutorials/workshop_continuous_diffusion_yfv/workshop_continuous_diffusion_yfv.md

 * In the `Traits` tab, click `Import trait`.
 Browse to and load the 'YFV\_coordinates.txt' tab-delimited file

-* After loading the file, select both the 'Lat' and 'Long' traits in the panel on the left and select `Create partition from trait...` Enter the name 'location' for this partition.
+* After loading the file, select both the `Lat` and `Long` traits in the panel on the left and select `Create partition from trait...` Enter the name 'location' for this partition.

-* In the `Sites` tab, keep the default HKY substitution model, keep the base frequencies to be Estimated, and the ‘Site Rate Heterogeneity’ to 'Gamma'.
+* In the `Sites` tab, keep the default HKY substitution model, keep the base frequencies to be Estimated, and the `Site Rate Heterogeneity` to `Gamma`.

-* Click on location in the `Substitution model` window on the left and keep the default 'Homogenous Brownian model' and select `Bivariate trait represents latitude and longitude` and a `Jitter` set to '0.01'.
+* Click on location in the `Substitution model` window on the left and keep the default `Homogenous Brownian model` and select `Bivariate trait represents latitude and longitude` and a `Jitter` set to '0.01'.

 * In the `Clocks` tab, select the Lognormal relaxed molecular clock  (Uncorrelated) model.